Langholm: Arts and leisure

-As well as the Scottish Episcopal Church now used as the Clan Armstrong museum, the Roman Catholic church of St Francis of Assisi closed in 2010 and is now a fine art gallery.

 The Buccleuch Centre is a well-equipped venue, providing a regular programme of music and theatre.

 The town is home to a music and arts festival, a food festival and the Langholm walks.
 Each year the annual Common Riding takes place on the last Friday of July and features horse riding, sports, dancing and musical processions by the Pipe and Town Bands.

 Langholm has both a pipe band and a brass band (known as the Town Band, or colloquially as The Toon Ban').
 The Town Band is the oldest continuous brass band in Scotland and has won many national awards.

 The town is also home to the Eskdale and Liddesdale Archaeological Society.

 The Langholm Archive Group has a collection of information, photographs etc. about the locality.

 Langholm Project

 The 'Langholm Project' or 'Langholm Study' is a reference to the Joint Raptor Study, a scientific study undertaken in the 1990s on Langholm Moor into the effects of raptors on red grouse populations.
 This was a large-scale project involving a range of organisations including Game Conservancy Trust, CEH (or ITE as they were then known) and Buccleuch estates.
 The project was followed by a two-year study on the effects of supplementary feeding of harriers, which ended in 1999.
 The findings of the study and the effect on the moor have been the subject of much debate.
 In 2007 the Scottish Government announced a further 10-year project with the following aims: